aaruvibuilds/aaruvi-builds-logout-series-03/README.md

 └──────────────────────────────────────────┘
 ```

-The dashboard provides enough visual structure to make the logout interaction feel like a transition from a real workspace.
+The dashboard provides enough visual structure to make the logout interaction feel like a transition from an active workspace.

 ---